TLC-1990/Milestone-3-Project/README.md

   </tbody>
 </table>

+## Reflection on project

+This project has been a steep learning curve but I have enjoyed the challenge of creating a functional booking system using Django and Python.

+Taking my time, reading the documentation and seeking help when needed has helped me to overcome the various (sometimes multiple!) issues I have faced.

+This has helped me feel more confident in my coding ability, and in being able to recognise and resolve bugs.
+Overall , I am pleased with the end result and feel that I have created a functional, user-friendly website that meets the initial project goals.

 ## 11. Acknowledgements
 * Dr Raghav Kovvuri (HE Lecturer- Computing at University Centre of Peterborough) for support and advice and understanding throughout the course.
 * Iuliia Konovalova, my wonderful, knowledgeable mentor.
 Thank you for trying to help stop my panic.
+* My family and friends for their patience and support throughout the course and for the steady supply of black coffee, sweets and the odd shoulder to cry on!